riban-bw/ribanrotaryencoderlib/README.md

 `g++ -o test main.cpp ribanRotaryEncoder.cpp-lwiringPi -lpthread`

-(assuming libwiringPi.a (orlibwiringPi.so) and libpthread.a (or libpthread.o) are in lib path and includes are in include path).
+(This assumes libwiringPi.a (orlibwiringPi.so) and libpthread.a (or libpthread.o) are in linker path andassociated header files are in include path.
+Use -I to specifiy additional inclue path and -L to specify additional linker paths as required.)